 This well-designed handbook contains a wealth of information.
 Whether preparing to take the exam or as a general Six Sigma reference guide, this book is an excellent choice for candidates.

-None of these books are a one-stop preparation resource for the Six Sigma exam.
+None of these books is a one-stop preparation resource for the Six Sigma exam.
 Learning the Six Sigma methodology takes more than rote memorization of test questions from mock exams.
 One needs to possess a thorough understanding of the methodology involved, after which passing the exam should be a walk in the park.

 These books will help you understand the many aspects of the Six Sigma methodology.
-We recommend you choose those which are appropriate for your level of knowledge and needs, and will complement other training resources.
+We recommend you choose those which are appropriate for your level of knowledge and needs and will complement other training resources.